ithaka/aiw-ui/README.md

 #### Focus and state styles
 Elements should not rely solely on color to indicate they are focused or have changed state, leaving a color blind user clueless.
 Providing an additional indicator also makes interactions more obvious to other users.

-*Bonus* If you want to remove the outline of a `:focus` style, replace it with something equally clear to the user! `:focus` is how a user navigate when they use keyboard navigation.
+*Bonus* If you want to remove the outline of a `:focus` style, replace it with something equally clear to the user! `:focus` is how a user can see where they are when they use keyboard navigation.

 #### Heading tags are for...
 Headings?
 And not for styles! `H1`, `H2`, `H3`... are interpretted by screenreaders as indicating sections within a document.
 Now it's okay to style those tags, but in this project we use `.h1`, `.h2`, `.h3`... when we want the style but element is not a true heading or subheading.